web-infra-dev/midscene/apps/site/docs/en/docs/usage/cache.md

 Height: 30
 ```

-## Caching Strategy
+## Cache Strategy

-When using the `MIDSCENE_CACHE=true` environment variable, caching will automatically be performed according to the test suites in `Playwright`:
+When using the `MIDSCENE_CACHE=true` environment variable, caching will be automatically performed according to Playwright's test groups:

 ```ts
 // todo-mvc.spec.ts